 How do I create a persona?

-And once you have defined a few of your buyer personas, do share them with the rest of the team!
+Once you have defined a few of your buyer personas, share them with the rest of the team.
+They can use the personas to understand your current and potential clients, which in turn improves service and increases conversions.